 In my opinion, dairy is the best at tenderising meat.
-And if you’re going to cut down your BBQ light up time, then you may as well pre-marinate your meats and get them tenderised so that they can sizzle away in no time.
+If you’re going to cut down your BBQ light up time, then you may as well pre-marinate your meats and get them tenderised so that they can sizzle away in no time.

 What I do is a tad unconventional – I score the shank (which is a tough cut usually suited to long braising times) quite deep so that the dairy can get right into the meat for tenderising.

 Marinate the shanks in a thick dollop of sour cream with Dukkah, salt and smokey paprika mixed in.
-Then if you leave them in the fridge overnight, they will cook up super tender.
+Then if you leave them in the fridge overnight, they will cook up really tender.

 When you’re ready to cook them on the BBQ, put them directly on the heat for an hour, turning once half way.
-The Shank will be crispy and almost like crackling on the outside but juicy on the inside.
-Grrrrr!
+The Shank will be crispy and almost like crackling on the outside but tender on the inside.

 Soak equal quantities of couscous and boiling water together for 5 minutes.
 Then squeeze lemon, add fresh mint and salt to taste before fluffing the couscous with a fork.